pola-rs/polars-book/user_guide/src/missing_data.md

 - an expression such as replacing with values from another column
 - interpolation

-We illustrate these by defining a simple `DataFrame` with a missing value in `col2`:
+We illustrate each way to fill nulls by defining a simple `DataFrame` with a missing value in `col2`:

 ```python
 {{#include examples/missing_data/fill_strategies.py:3:3}}